brandur/sorg/content/passages-drafts/004-portugal.md

 be described as baggy.
 I got home and soaked them almost immediately, and putting them on three days found that they'd shrunk down to a near-perfect fit.

+[1] Wall Street Journal.
+The bat article is behind a paywall, but you can get through it by clicking through to it from Google.
+Search for: _"The Bats Help Preserve Old Books But They Drive Librarians, Well, Batty."_

 [articlesofinterest]: https://99percentinvisible.org/episode/blue-jeans-articles-of-interest-5/transcript/
 [fademuseum]: https://www.blueowl.us/blogs/fade-museum